Daring-Crypto-Ventures/DCV-policy/Legal-Guidelines.md

 ### Reporting Terms of Service Violations

 If you believe that a user is violating our Terms of Service, please submit a report via email to tos@daringcryptoventures.com, and we will take action as appropriate.
-Regardless of whether or not we take action, we may forward a copy of the complaint to the user that is the subject of the suspected violiation.
+Regardless of whether or not we take action, we may forward a copy of the complaint to the user that is the subject of the suspected violation.
 We do not remove content based on disputes over the posted content on a school page or in a comment, unless the information sought to be removed is subject to an order issued by a court in the United States.
 We are not in a position to determine if something posted in the course of using our Services is defamatory or not.
 If we receive such a complaint, we defer to the judgment of a court in the United States.

 ### Who Is Liable for Content?